singhgurdip24/nfl-rushing/README.md

 2. Front end: The front end is based on React.
 I have built a minimalistic design for the front end using the most reusable components.

-3. Database: Currently, I am not using any database and I the api is reading the data from the input file provided "rushing.json".
+3. Database: Currently, I am not using any database and the api is reading the data from the input file provided "rushing.json".
 However, the database can be added with very less time with spring boot.

 # Usage (Running the Application) :-
 1. Install the docker on your system if you haven't already.